The Bankrate promise

 Since March 2020, federal student loan payments have been on pause — with no payments required, no interest charged and all collections activities on hold.
-However, this period of administrative forbearance is set to expire on Sept.
-30, 2021, meaning all payments will resume on Oct.
-1.
+However, this period of administrative forbearance is set to expire on June 30, 2023 or following the resolution of ongoing forgiveness litigation.
+Payments will resume 60 days following the end of the payment pause.

-Millions of borrowers are currently taking advantage of the administrative forbearance period initiated by the CARES Act last March, with an estimated 35 million borrowers qualifying for relief.
+Millions of borrowers are currently taking advantage of the administrative forbearance period initiated by the CARES Act in March 2020.
 Eligible loans include all federally held student loans, plus privately held FFEL loans that are in default.

 In the meantime, you can visit the Federal Student Aid website and your loan servicer’s website to ensure that your contact details are up to date so that you’re informed when payments are set to resume.

-Will the student loan payment pause be extended?
+Why was the student loan payment pause extended?

 What to do if you can’t afford student loans after payments resume